-Vehicle Code 4000a1 VC is the California statute that makes it illegal for a person to drive a vehicle without proof of valid registration.
+Vehicle Code 4000a1 VC is the California statute that makes it illegal to drive a vehicle without proof of valid registration.
 A violation of this code section is an infraction that can lead to a fine.
 Officers will sometimes write this section as CVC 4000a.

 4000a1 VC states that “a person shall not drive, move, or leave standing upon a highway, or in an off-street public parking facility, any motor vehicle, trailer, semitrailer…unless it is registered and the appropriate fees have been paid…”.

 A violation of this statute is charged as an infraction.
 This is opposed to a California misdemeanor or a felony.
-An offender is punished with a ticket and must pay a fine in the amount of $280 plus court costs.
+You are punished with a ticket and must pay a fine in the amount of $280 plus court costs.

 Note, however, that these tickets are usually correctable “fix-it tickets.”
-This means that an offender will be excused of an offense if he/she properly registers his/her car after a ticket is issued.
+This means that you will be excused of an offense if you properly register your car after a ticket is issued.

-The police can charge a person with this offense even if he or she was not driving the car.
+The police can charge you with this offense even if you were not driving the car.
 Even parked cars in an “off-street public parking facility” are subject to these laws.

 Our California criminal defense attorneys will explain the following in this article: